Record the entire band.

 World-class recording software included.

 Seamlessly integrated with the included PreSonus UC Surface control software for macOS®, Windows®, iPad®, and Android™ tablet and Studio One Artist music production software, the Studio 1824c audio interface works with virtually all macOS and Windows recording software.
 Easy to learn, Studio One enables you to compose, record, and produce without getting distracted by the tools.
 Need a new loop or sample for your latest production?
-Studio One lets you shop, audition, and purchase new content right from your production environment—including powerful extensions for Studio One like the CTC-1 Console Shaper and Presence XT Editor.
+Studio One lets you shop, audition, and purchase new content right from your production environment!

 The Studio 1824c integrates tightly with included Studio One® Artist music production software and free UC Surface control software.
 The Studio 1824c features an onboard DSP mixer that can be controlled from within Studio One Artist.
 Set individual levels and pan using Studio One's unique Z-Mix feature to create low-latency monitor mixes without leaving your recording environment.
-You can remote-control monitor mixes using free PreSonus UC Surface touch-control software—or upgrade with the Studio One Remote add-on ($9.99 U.S.) and remote control your entire production environment from your iPad.
+You can remote-control monitor mixes using free PreSonus UC Surface touch-control software—or download Studio One Remote on your tablet and remote control your entire production environment!

 Professional tools make any job easier.
 That’s why we included professional input and output metering on the Studio 1824c, allowing you to keep an eye on your input and mix levels while running your session.
 Easy-to-use DSP monitor mixing lets you create four discrete near-zero latency monitor mixes, enough for even the largest ensembles.
 All line-level outputs are also DC coupled, enabling them to send control voltages.
 Front-panel Mute, Mono, and level controls let you keep a hold of your main mix.